ericaro/bitset/README.md

+Forked to:
+* meet gopack requirements
+* fix a test issue

 Package bitset implements bitsets, a mapping between non-negative integers and boolean values.
 It should be more efficient than map[uint] bool.